TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/Tips.rst

 If you feel this section is missing good things to watch out for, please contribute to the documentation.
-This list does not claim to be complete, but should act as a kind of "Cheat-Sheet" or Checklist for reviewing.
+This list does not claim to be complete, but should act as a kind of "Cheat-Sheet" or checklist for reviewing.